WHERE’S THE PROTEIN?

 The Myth of “More”

-We’ve been sold the idea that more protein automatically means better food.
-It doesn’t.
+Marketers have sold us the idea that more protein automatically means better food.
+However, it doesn’t.
 Chugging 40 grams of powdered sludge isn’t health—it’s marketing.

 Why We Refuse the Fake Stuff

 We could take the easy route—sell “plant-based burgers” and call it innovation.
 The margins would be great.
 The hashtags would write themselves.
-But that’s not who we are.
+Nevertheless, that’s not who we are.

 At Olivera Kitchen, we don’t chase trends.
-We defend tradition—the tradition of food made by people, not machines.
-We’re here to remind diners that real flavour comes from craft, not chemistry.
+Instead, we defend tradition—the tradition of food that people make, not machines.
+Furthermore, we’re here to remind diners that real flavour comes from craft, not chemistry.

 Real Food, Real Protein